pnp/powershell/documentation/Set-PnPBuiltInDesignPackageVisibility.md

 online version: https://pnp.github.io/powershell/cmdlets/Set-PnPBuiltInDesignPackageVisibility.html
 ---

-# Get-PnPBuiltInDesignPackageVisibility
+# Set-PnPBuiltInDesignPackageVisibility

 ## SYNOPSIS
-Sets the visibility of the available built-in Design Packages at moment of site creation.
+Sets the visibility of the available built-in Design Packages at the moment of site creation.

 ## SYNTAX